QUALCOMM Incorporated (QCOM) is destined for greater heights as its last quarter sales were 10,936 M

 QUALCOMM Incorporated (NASDAQ: QCOM) Trading Performance Indicators

-You can see what QUALCOMM Incorporated (QCOM) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 1.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.01.
-Likewise, its price to free cash flow for the trailing twelve months is 35.90.
+Take a look at QUALCOMM Incorporated’s (QCOM) current performance indicators.
+Last quarter, stock had a quick ratio of 1.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.17.
+Likewise, its price to free cash flow for the trailing twelve months is 37.79.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 11.29, a number that is poised to hit 3.15 in the next quarter and is forecasted to reach 12.89 in one year’s time.